Coming together is a beginning: keeping together is progress; working together is success

 Perhaps not so surprisingly, they were read by thousands of people, showing that this issue concerns a vast number of the public.

-In DECEMBER, Northumbrian Federation Rep, Inspector Adrian Smiles, released an ICO decision, again, regarding the subject of medical notes.
+In DECEMBER, Northumbrian Federation Rep, Inspector Adrian Smiles, released ICO advice, again, regarding the subject of medical notes.
 This time, it was about Northumbria (and other forces) demanding pensioners full medical notes on review.
 Once again, the ICO stated that this was excessive and that Northumbria were potentially breaching the Data Protection Act.

 Also in DECEMBER, we were able to break the news that Dr Vivian, the chosen SMP for Staffordshire, had abruptly withdrew from conducting reviews, citing that doing them was proving too stressful and burdensome.
 This was indeed hot news, particularly as Dr Vivian notified IODPA direct to inform us.